wcerfgba/soap-backend/README.md

    score, or if the data model has to be extended with a login name which is then the target of the authorisation check.
 Proper implementation of this feature requires reference to the rest of the system.

+2. At commit `a99fc73` it was necessary to add default values to the parameters of function `ScoresGetController::getAction`, because for some reason the default values specified on the routes were not being carried forward to the controller.
+I am not currently sure why this is.